 At the 52nd Street and Park Avenue rest stop, there will be musicians, dancers, and art activity booths aimed at families.
 My sons will skip those, however, and head for the Kids’ Fitness Zone to compete in the “urban functional” obstacle course created by PopFit Kids.
 And though, at age 11, they’re both past the pouch applesauce phase of their life, they will gladly suck down a few of the free GoGo Squeezes on hand there for old time’s sake.
 That’s right: free applesauce.
 If the zip line didn’t sell you, maybe that will.

 The Summer Streets are only yours from 7 a.m. to 1 p.m., so you’ll still have the rest of the day for adventures.
 And since you’re already deep in the heart of the city, it’s that much easier.

 5 More Great Things to Do While You’re There

 - Play Skee-Ball, Dance Dance Revolution, and Pop-a-Shot at the decidedly–not–Chuck E. Cheese’s Chinatown Fair Family Fun Center.
 When this arcade first opened in 1944, its main attraction was a dancing chicken.

 - Grab dim sum for lunch at Golden Unicorn, a 10-minute walk through Chinatown from Foley Square.
 Kids feel like kings when the carts come rolling by, depositing dumplings as they go.

-- Walk down Doyers Street, the twisty Chinatown lane that is currently blanketed in a colorful mural called Song of Dragon and Flowers.
+- Walk down Doyers Street, the twisty Chinatown lane that is currently blanketed in a colorful mural called Connected Stories.
 It’s one of those rare things: a made-for-Instagram photo op that’s also truly special.

-- Try 24k gold soft serve at Matcha n’ More, also an easy walk from Foley Square.
+- Try 24-karat gold soft serve at Matcha n’ More, also an easy walk from Foley Square.
 Beats applesauce any day of the week.